Widget Embed Guide

 The widget supports two wallet integration modes:

-- Internal mode
+- External mode

 In both modes, wallet connectivity is non-custodial and your application remains in control of user session and authentication outside the widget.